-So this past Thursday night, 2-10-11, “Oilpocalypse Now” happened at the stupendous Grand Lake Theater in Oakland.
-The speechifyers were Carol Brouillet, me, Lisa Gautier from Matter of Trust, Berkeley anti-corporate-personhood warrior Phoebe Sorgen, and Riki Ott.
+This past Thursday night, 2-10-11, “Oilpocalypse Now” happened at the stupendous Grand Lake Theater in Oakland.
+The speechifyers were Carol Brouillet, me, Lisa Gautier from Matter of Trust, Berkeley anti-corporate-personhood warrior Phoebe Sorgen, and Dr. Riki Ott.

-Well, if you know anything about current events, you know who Riki Ott is.
+Well, if you know anything about current oilspill-related events, you know who Riki Ott is.
 If you don’t, get ready for a lesson in badassery.
-As an Oilpocalypse ‘fugee myself, I resonated with her personal push for the 28th Amendment for the Separation of Corporation and State.
+Her personal push now centers around the 28th Amendment for the Separation of Corporation and State.
 So we threw an event to further the idea, to start the ball rolling and empower people with knowledge.
-And to watch an excellent documentary about the Valdez disaster and its aftermath, and to figure out how to compartmentalize the sadness at the destruction which greedy assholes have wrought in the name of catering to the oil addiction they installed.
+And to watch an excellent documentary about the Valdez disaster and its aftermath, and to figure out how to compartmentalize the sadness at the destruction which greedy spillionaires have wrought in the name of catering to the oil addiction they installed.

-Addiction (to oil and crappy energy) is best overcome with a spiritual experience, and nothing provides a spiritual experience like realizing the oneness far outweighs the separateness.
-Like Dr. Ott said, the event may not have been full to bursting, but the “right” people were there.
+Addiction (to oil, coal, fracking, and extraction-based energy) is best overcome with a spiritual experience, and nothing provides a spiritual experience like realizing, via the urgency facing Planet Earth’s health, humanity’s oneness far outweighs all the imagined separateness.

 She sees the same slow genocide going on in the Gulf.
-That’s why when I handed her a flyer at an event, she hollered at me and we discussed the whole affair on air.
-She’s done so much — making the film Behind Every Terrorist There Is A Bush, among other things — that I’m sure, after co-creating this event with her, I’ll be on that governmental list if I’m not already.
-It makes me wonder, since it’s pretty much a given at this point that “someone” “engineered” the towers to collapse, like an adult “falling” in fake battle when a child wields his cardboard sword … it makes me wonder: Where is my rage and activism about that?
+That’s why when we handed her a flyer at an event, she hollered at us and we discussed the whole affair on air.
+She’s done so much — making the film Behind Every Terrorist There Is A Bush, among other things — that I’m sure, after co-creating this event with her, we will be on that governmental list if we’re not already.
+(It’s a big list.)

 “If you think you are too small to make a difference, try sleeping with a mosquito.”